Academic year 2023/24

 This may include some pupils who are included in the school census or school level annual school census, for example where the local authority is funding a placement in a non-maintained special school or independent special school.

 There are expected to be some overlaps between these groups.
 This includes pupils attending pupil referral units, who also have other alternative provision either arranged by the school, or local authority funded alternative provision.
-It is therefore not advised to sum across the totals in each section.
+It is therefore not advised to sum across the totals in each section

 State-funded alternative provision (AP) schools

-Most pupils, 70.6%, are boys, as in previous years.
-Over half of pupils in state-funded AP schools are eligible for free school meals (57.8%), this compares to 23.8% for the overall school population
+Most pupils, 67.4%, are boys, as in previous years.
+The proportion of girls in the state-funded AP school population has increased annually from 27.1% 2020/21 to 32.6% in 2023/24.
+Three fifths of pupils in state-funded AP schools are eligible for free school meals (60.7%), compared with a quarter (24.6%) in the overall school population

-A further 11,900 pupils have a dual subsidiary registration in state-funded AP schools, this means that they also have their main registration at another school.
-This gives a total of 25,100 pupils enrolled in these schools.
+A further 11,065 pupils have a dual subsidiary registration in state-funded AP schools, this means that they also have their main registration at another school.
+This gives a total of 26,900 pupils enrolled in these schools.

 School arranged alternative provision